Lille, France

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Lille, you can start by researching online on popular housing websites such as Seloger, Leboncoin, and Pap.fr, which offer a wide range of rental and purchase options.
 You can also visit local real estate agencies in Lille, such as Orpi, Century 21, and Laforêt, where agents can help you find a suitable place based on your preferences and budget.
 Another option is to join Facebook groups or online forums dedicated to housing in Lille, where locals and expats share available apartments, houses, and rooms for rent.
 You can also check out local newspapers and bulletin boards in public places, such as supermarkets and universities, for housing advertisements.
 If you are a student, you can contact the university or student housing organizations like CROUS Lille and AEU for assistance in finding accommodation.
 They often provide information on student residences, shared apartments, and homestays.
 Lastly, consider reaching out to your personal network, such as friends, family, or colleagues who may have connections in Lille.
-They might be able to recommend a place or put you in touch with someone who has a rental property available," said one expat in Lille.
+They might be able to recommend a place or put you in touch with someone who has a rental property available," wrote a member in Lille.

 What is a typical expat home or apartment like in Lille?

 "A typical expat home or apartment in Lille, is likely to be located in a charming, historic neighborhood with easy access to public transportation, shops, and restaurants.
 The apartment itself may be situated in a traditional French building, featuring high ceilings, large windows, and wooden floors.
 The living space is often cozy and well-lit, with a mix of modern and classic French furnishings.
 The kitchen is usually compact but functional, equipped with essential appliances and utensils.
 Bedrooms are comfortable, with ample storage space, and the bathroom is likely to have a shower or bathtub.
 Some apartments may also have a small balcony or terrace, offering a lovely view of the surrounding area.
-Overall, expat homes in Lille provide a comfortable and stylish living experience, blending the charm of French architecture with modern conveniences," remarked one expat who made the move to Lille.
+Overall, expat homes in Lille provide a comfortable and stylish living experience, blending the charm of French architecture with modern conveniences," commented one expat who made the move to Lille.

 What is the average cost of housing in Lille?